sdp-prover/sdp-prover.github.io/src/index.md

 # Introduction

-*SDP* is a theorem disprover for separation logic entailments.
-It can disprove an entailment F |- G by proving that the corresponding non-entailment F |/- G is satisfable, i.e., there exists a witness-model for this non-entailment.
-For this purpose, *SDP* is equipped with a proof system for non-entailment, which contains various inference rules designed to prove the existence of the witness-model.
+**SDP** is a theorem disprover for separation logic entailments.
+It can disprove an entailment F |- G by proving that the non-entailment F |/- G is satisfable (that is, there exists a witness-model).
+For this purpose, at its core, **SDP** is equipped with a proof system which contains various inference rules designed to prove the existence of the witness-model of non-entailments.

 # Why need to disprove entailments?